MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbongallery-class.md

 ```

 ### Parameters
- [in] *nGroupIndex*
+*nGroupIndex*<br/>
- Specifies the zero-based index for the group whose name you want to retrieve.
+[in] Specifies the zero-based index for the group whose name you want to retrieve.

 ### Return Value
  The name of the group located at the specified index.
 Passing an invalid index will result in a failed assertion.